Beyond Simple Meta-Learning: Multi-Purpose Models for Multi-Domain, Active and Continual Few-Shot Learning: Additional Experimental Results

 \revision{The Meta-Dataset benchmark also proposes an alternative experimental setting where only the ImageNet training split is used for episodic training.
 All remaining sub-datasets are kept for out-of-domain evaluation.
 This variation has received comparatively little attention as it lacks the examples diversity provided by the original Meta-Dataset setup during training.}

-\revision{We report ImageNet-only training results on the Meta-Dataset in Table \ref{tab:results:meta-dataset-imagenet-only}.
+\revision{We report ImageNet-only training results on the Meta-Dataset in Tables \ref{tab:results:meta-dataset-imagenet-only-1} and \ref{tab:results:meta-dataset-imagenet-only-2}.
 As shown, Simple and Transductive CNAPS demonstrate competitive performances, ranking second to that of CTX \cite{Doersch2020_CrossTransformers} whilst matching BOHB-E \cite{bohb-e-saikia2020optimized} and ResNet34 Prototypical Networks \cite{Doersch2020_CrossTransformers}.
 When compared to other methods with ResNet18 backbones, our models match the SoTA performance of BOHB-E.}

 \revision{